jaanga/terrain/readme.md

 Follow thw TMS/Slippy Map system

-* The folder structure to catalog
+* The folder structure in conjunction with the URL is used to index or catalog the files
-* The use of PNG files to store the data
+* PNG files are used to store the data

 <!--